The-Last-Cookie/secure-networking/ssl.md

 # Secure Socket Layer (SSL)

-**Transport Layer Security** (TLS), formerly **Secure Socket Layer** (SSL), is used to encrypt the data which is transported over an insecure channel, as well as that the data can not be tampered with.
+**Transport Layer Security** (TLS), formerly **Secure Socket Layer** (SSL), is used to encrypt the data which is transported over an insecure channel, as well as make sure that the data can not be tampered with.

 To create a connection over SSL, certificates need to be exchanged and verified (from one endpoint or both).
 Certificates ensure that the connection is secure and can not be manipulated by a third party.[^schutzziele] For this, a cipher suite[^naming-scheme] is negotiated which usually contains

 - a key exchange algorithm: the symmetric key for encryption is transmitted to the other endpoint via an exchange[^key-exchange]
 - an encryption algorithm: the actual data is being encrypted so no malicious actor is able to view the data (confidentiality)
-- a message authentication code (MAC): this ensures that the data being sent is not altered by a malicious actor via hash validation (digital signing)
+- a message authentication code (MAC): this ensures via hash validation that the data being sent is not altered by a malicious actor (integrity provided by digital signing)

 ## Method 1: Create your own Certificate Authority (CA)